thomluther/ha-anker-solix/INFO.md

 ![Export systems service][export-systems-service-img]

-**Important:**
+> [!IMPORTANT]

-If the system export just created the `www` folder on your HA instance, it is not mapped yet to the `/local` folder and cannot be accessed through the browser.
+> If the system export just created the `www` folder on your HA instance, it is not mapped yet to the `/local` folder and cannot be accessed through the browser.
 You have to restart your HA instance to have the new `www` folder mapped to `/local`.

 **Notes:**